Baton Rouge CDL Lawyer

 Generally, a speeding ticket in a personal vehicle will not affect the driver’s commercial driving privileges.
 Although there are a few exceptions.
 When a speeding traffic violation results in the suspension of standard driving privileges, it may be recorded as a serious traffic violation for CDL purposes.

-How Long Do Speeding Violations Stay on a CDL Record?
+How Long Does a Speeding Ticket Stay on Your CDL Record?

 The length of time between violations is important.
 Though traffic violations generally stay on the commercial driver’s record for life, they will typically affect CDL privileges only for a limited period of time.
 Calculation of serious traffic violations only goes back three years and license demerit points normally expire after two or three years.